+On the Front Lines A REPORT TO OUR COMMUNITY 2020 - 2021

+EAST BAY MUNICIPAL UTILITY DISTRICT

 Contents

+EBMUD at a Glance 4

+General Manager Message 5

+History of EBMUD 6

+Upholding High Water Quality 12

+Infrastructure Investments 14

+Innovations in Water 16

+Innovations in Wastewater 18

+Sustainability and Resilience 20

+Planning and Preparedness 22

+Customer Service 24

+Essential Workforce 26

+Managing Finances

+7-
-average cost per gallon of water delivered

-of the water customers use comes from the Mokelumne Watershed in the Sierra Nevada gallons of water delivered from the Sacramento River during drought gallons of wastewater treated daily
+1¢ average cost per gallon of water delivered ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 90% of the water customers use comes from the Mokelumne Watershed in the Sierra Nevada CD CD 11.5 billio n gallons of water delivered from the Sacramento River during drought 50 millio n gallons of wastewater treated daily 4,200 mil es of pipes maintained throughout the system Ľ. 57,000 ac res of watershed land managed for the public 140 millio on gallons of water delivered daily 00 MESSAGE FROM THE GENERAL MANAGER

-11.5 billion

-50 million

-4,200 miles

-of pipes maintained throughout the system

-57,000 acres

-of watershed land managed for the public

-140 million

-gallons of water delivered daily

-MESSAGE FROM THE GENERAL MANAGER

-A Blueprint for the Next Century

 Grit.
 Forethought.
 Vision.
-This is how our founders mapped out a bold plan to bring reliable, high-quality water from the Sierra Nevada to the East Bay.
-As the East Bay Municipal Utility District approaches its

-100th birthday, we're proud to be a public agency that drives change in a changing world.
+This is how our founders mapped out a bold plan to bring reliable, highquality water from the Sierra Nevada to the East Bay.
+As the East Bay Municipal Utility District approaches its 100th birthday, we're proud to be a public agency that drives change in a changing world.
 EBMUD is on the front lines responding to the greatest issues of our time: the COVID-19 pandemic, climate change, racial justice and equality, access to water and aging infrastructure.
 Water is vital to the health of our community, economy and environment.
 These truths became even more evident during the pandemic as our essential employees provided continuous operations to protect public health.
-During the COVID-19 emergency, EBMUD not only worked to keep the water on, but was among the first agencies in California to cease water shutoffs to ensure water service for all.
+During the COVID-19 emergency.
+EBMUD not only worked to keep the water on, but was among the first agencies in California to cease water shutoffs to ensure water service for all.
 EBMUD advanced projects to operate, maintain and repair the District's water system, and protect San Francisco Bay.
 More than \$700 million was invested in water and wastewater system improvements over the last two years.
 To advance climate actions, we've set ambitious greenhouse gas reduction targets.
 We're also partnering with UC Berkeley to advance infrastructure research and advance utility innovations.
 EBMUD is on the front lines, responding to the greatest issues of our time.

-There are no simple solutions when it comes to forging an equitable and inclusive organization, but our employees are spearheading important work to reduce and eliminate racial and gender bias within EBMUD.
+55 There are no simple solutions when it comes to forging an equitable and inclusive organization, but our employees are spearheading important work to reduce and eliminate racial and gender bias within EBMUD.
 Until this happens, we will not rest.
 EBMUD has a history of solving problems and we'll tap the same determination, innovation and vision that made this agency what it is today as we work to unlock solutions for the future.

-CLIFFORD C. CHAN, General Manager

-History of EBMUD

-▶ In 1923, frustrated by poor water quality and an unreliable water supply, residents voted to form the East Bay Municipal Utility District. ▶ Our founders secured water rights to the Mokelumne River and crews built Pardee Dam-the highest in the world at that time-and the Mokelumne Aqueduct, to bring water from the Sierra Nevada to the East Bay. ▶ The first water deliveries occurred on June 23, 1929.
+CLIFFORD C. CHAN, General Manager History of EBMUD 1920s In 1923, frustrated by poor water quality and an unreliable water supply, residents voted to form the East Bay Municipal Utility District. > Our founders secured water rights to the Mokelumne River and crews built Pardee Dam-the highest in the world at that time and the Mokelumne Aqueduct, to bring water from the Sierra Nevada to the East Bay. > The first water deliveries occurred on June 23, 1929.

+Section of Mokelumne Aqueduct pipe, used for a float in the National Recovery Act parade in Oakland, 1933.
+Source: UC Berkeley, Bancroft Library

+1930s

 ▶ Pardee Reservoir is filled for the first time on March 4, 1930. ▶ In 1936, EBMUD sold approximately 1,900 acres to the East Bay Regional Park District, which would become the Park District's original three parks at Upper Wildcat Canyon (Tilden), Temescal, and Roundtop (Sibley).

+Pardee Dam under construction in 1927.